return42/sphkerneldoc/doc/books/linux_tv/media/v4l/diff-v4l.rst

 ``V4L2_CID_AUDIO_MUTE`` control.

-All V4L2 controls have a ``step`` attribute replacing the struct ``video_audio`` ``step`` field.
+All V4L2 controls have a ``step`` attribute replacing the struct :c:type:`struct video_audio` ``step`` field.
 The V4L audio controls are assumed to range from 0 to 65535 with no particular reset value.
 The V4L2 API permits arbitrary limits and defaults which can be queried with the :ref:`VIDIOC_QUERYCTRL <vidioc-queryctrl>` ioctl.
 For general information about controls see :ref:`control`.